seanpue/graphtransliterator/packages/graphtransliterator-py/docs/usage.rst

   gt.transliterate('a ')  # consolidate removes whitespace at end of string

-Whitespace settings are stored internally as :class:`WhitespaceRules` and can be accessed using :attr:`GraphTransliterator.whitespace`:
+Whitespace settings are stored internally as :class:`WhitespaceRule` and can be accessed using :attr:`GraphTransliterator.whitespace`:

 .. jupyter-execute::